MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ### Availability-first updates

-For a group of Arc-enabled HCI clusters undergoing an upgrade, the Azure platform orchestrates upgrades with the use of the [Automatic extension upgrade](/azure/azure-arc/servers/manage-automatic-vm-extension-upgrade?tabs=azure-portal#how-does-automatic-extension-upgrade-work) model.
+For a group of Azure Stack HCI Arc-enabled clusters undergoing an upgrade, the Azure platform orchestrates upgrades with the use of the [Automatic extension upgrade](/azure/azure-arc/servers/manage-automatic-vm-extension-upgrade?tabs=azure-portal#how-does-automatic-extension-upgrade-work) model.

 ### Timing of automatic extension upgrades